You are here

 Forwarding of Email Messages for Deceased Faculty

-University departments are responsible for contacting the 24/7 Help Desk to notify Pitt IT of a faculty member's death and to provide contact information for individuals who will handle correspondence intended for the deceased faculty member.
+University departments are responsible for contacting the 24/7 IT Help Desk to notify Pitt IT of a faculty member's death and to provide contact information for individuals who will handle correspondence intended for the deceased faculty member.
 After receiving notification from the department, Pitt IT will discontinue any mail forwarding that may be in place and create an automatic reply message that directs correspondence intended for the deceased faculty member to the designated contacts.
 The text of the automatic reply message will read as follows:

 This email account is no longer active.
 If your message is a personal matter, correspondence can be directed to [email address/phone number].
 If this is a University-related matter, please contact [email address/phone number].

 Absent a legal exception, such as a lawfully issued subpoena or a court order, no individuals, including family members, personal representatives, or colleagues, will be granted access to a deceased faculty member's email account because messages stored on that account may contain student information, which is protected under the Family Educational Rights and Privacy Act (FERPA).